radiants/C/README.md

-% this is just a simple example for nakcl estimate at 35 ℃
+% % this is just a simple example for  estimating NaCl-KCl-H2O system at 35 ℃

 % % systemnakcl.mat is the solubility database for traing and the solubility at 35 ℃ are not involved in.